Argentine Basketball Confederation

 It is a member of the FIBA Americas, and it is responsible for the Men's and the Women's national teams.
 Currently there are approximately 1,200 clubs registered with the association, as well as 130,500 male and 11,000 female players.

 Composition

-The CABB is composed of 24 Provincial Federations, as well as the "Asociación de Clubes de Básquetbol" which organises the first and second division league championships.
-On the other hand, the CABB itself organises the third division of club basketball, "Liga Federal de Básquetbol".
+The CAB is composed of 24 Provincial Federations, as well as the "Asociación de Clubes de Básquetbol" which organises the first and second division league championships.
+On the other hand, the CAB itself organises the third division of club basketball, "Liga Federal de Básquetbol".
 The body also organises women's championship as "Liga Federal Femenina de Básquetbol".

-In youth divisions, the CABB organises U19, U17 and other youth championships, including a female tournament.
+In youth divisions, the CAB organises U19, U17 and other youth championships, including a female tournament.

 Unlike men's basketball, the women's division consists of only one national federation.